STMicroelectronics/trusted-firmware-m/docs/stm/technical/devicetree/devicetree_tfm.rst

         #define DT_N_S_first_node_S_second_node_10000000_STATUS_okay 1
         #define DT_N_S_first_node_S_second_node_10000000_P_foo_val 3

-The name is built from the devicetree path and word Key like (list is not exhaustive):
+The name is built from the devicetree path and word key like (list is not exhaustive):

 * ``DT_N`` header for devicetree node
 * ``S`` for ``/``
 * ``P`` for property

 To easily exploit the generated define, some macros are available in "devicetree.h" or framework include file (clk.h..).
-All macro names starts with ``DT_``.
+All macro names start with ``DT_``.

 Example: